 - The controller must respect the principles of:

 - Privacy by design: The data controller ensures that the objective of protecting personal data is integrated into new projects from the design stage by implementing appropriate technical and organizational measures both when determining the means of processing and at the time of processing itself.

 - Privacy by default: The controller guarantees that, by default, only personal data necessary for each specific purpose are processed.

 All of the obligations required by the French Data Protection Authority are clearly stated in our Information System Protection Policy and are carried out by our technical and administrative teams.

-VECTAURY respects article 36 of the Data Protection Act, and article 5 of the European regulation on the protection of personal data, according to which:
+VECTAURY respects article 5 of the European regulation on the protection of personal data, according to which:

 Data shall be kept in a form of identifiable data for no longer than is necessary for the purposes for which the data are collected and processed.

 VECTAURY permanently deletes any identifiable data as soon as it is no longer useful for the purpose for which it was collected.
 More specifically, all information that could be used directly or indirectly for personal identification is deleted or modified, making re-identification impossible..

 Given the similarities between mobile SDKs and desktop cookies, we apply the same rules to both platforms, deleting all data within 12 months of its collection.